Profiles in "Biogeochemistry" Expertise Area

 • Neuer is a biological oceanographer and plankton ecologist and studies the oceanic carbon cycle, particularly the role of plankton organisms in uptake and sequestration of anthropogenic carbon dioxide.

-• Dr. Hall is a conservation scientist, Assoc.
-Dean in the College of Global Futures, and award-winning teacher who studies ecosystem resilience and complex interactions between people and nature near protected areas.
+• Dr. Hall is a conservation scientist and President's Professor in the School of Life Sciences, and award-winning teacher.
+Her research team studies ecosystem resilience and complex interactions between people and nature.

 • Gordon applies isotope analysis to study the history of early Earth paleoredox, and human isotope variations, including cancer, metabolism, bone loss, and geographic residence history for forensic purposes.